-At Atlassian, we aim to be transparent and clear in our roadmaps.
-In line with this, we maintain a public Forge roadmap in Trello.
+At Atlassian, we aim to be transparent and clear in our roadmap.
+In line with this, we maintain a public Forge roadmap in Jira Product Discovery.

 We maintain this public roadmap to help shed insight on the future of the Forge platform.
 This roadmap is available for informational purposes only, and not as a binding commitment.
 For more information about the development status of specific features, you can reach out to us through the Forge developer community.